 We lift up to you all those who, even today,

 years later, suffer from the loss.

 From N.Y.C. to Iraq, the tragedy

 has deeply and profoundly affected millions.

 and help each other

 just as we did

-Mark Sandlin currently serves as the minister at Vandalia Presbyterian Church in Greensboro, NC.
+Mark Sandlin was the minister at Vandalia Presbyterian Church in Greensboro, NC when this article appeared.
 He received his M. Div. from Wake Forest University's School of Divinity and has undergraduate degrees in Business Administration and English with a minor in Computer Science.
 He's an ordained minister in the PC(USA) and a self-described progressive.